by Diane Spicer

 Do you give orders, give up, or give your expertise?

-And here's a hiking fact to embrace:
+And here's another hiking fact to embrace:

 You will need to use at least one of these styles on yourself if the going gets tough on a hiking trail.